 ❌ You change the relationship between you and your readers

 This depends on the brand, but some bloggers are so connected to their fans that any change in the status quo might send ripples of discontentment through the audience.
 One thing is for sure, if you’re not writing the content, you are going to be less in tune with the content that appears on your site, even if you proofread and edit it.
-Writing is a very personal endeavour and writing for an audience forces you to connect with your ideal readers.
+Writing is a very personal endeavor and writing for an audience forces you to connect with your ideal readers.

 ❌ It’s hard to find good people (or is it?)

 Writing is one of the hardest tasks to outsource.
 Social media, tech, and website design are more binary.
 It’s good, or it’s not.
 But good writing has so many facets that unless you’re paying top dollar, you might get bland or badly written content.
 Outsourcing is supposed to save you time and money.
 But it could end up costing you more money in the long run.
-And sometimes it can be even more time intensive.
-It’s best to start of outsourcing only the topics that you absolutely cannot tackle yourself.
+And sometimes it can be even more time-intensive.
+It’s best to start with outsourcing only the topics that you absolutely cannot tackle yourself.
 Proofread everything in detail.
 Once you find the writer that works for you or can follow your instructions, pay them accordingly.
 Don’t forget how difficult it was to find them in the first place.

 Looking for good writers?

-Where to outsource your blog writing
+Where to outsource your content marketing work

 The most important thing to remember is that for a blog to grow, content is THE most important thing.
 Don’t pay 0.1c a word.
 Use the best writers you can afford and it will pay off in the long run